-NOTES TO APPLICANT

-- 1. The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale. - 2.
-As this permission relates to the creation of new units, please contact the Council's Street Naming and Numbering team: 3015snn@broxtowe.gov.uk to ensure addresses are created.
+NOTES TO APPLICANT 1.
+The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.
+2. As this permission relates to the creation of new units, please contact the Council's Street Naming and Numbering team: 3015snn@broxtowe.gov.uk to ensure addresses are created.
 This can take several weeks and it is advised to make contact as soon as possible after the development commences.
 A copy of the decision notice, elevations, internal plans and a block plan are required.
-For larger sites, a detailed site plan of the whole development will also be required. - The development makes it necessary to carry out works to widen the vehicular crossings over the footway of the public highway.
-These works shall be constructed to the satisfaction of the Highways Authority and the Highways Authority should be contacted on 0300 500 80 80 to arrange for the works to be carried out. - 4.
-Burning of commercial waste is a prosecutable offence.
-It also causes unnecessary nuisance to those in the locality.
-All waste should be removed by an appropriately licensed carrier.
-All reasonable steps, including damping down site roads, shall be taken to minimise dust and litter emissions whilst works of demolition and construction are in progress.
-5. The Environmental Health team will require sight of the Asbestos survey and documentation relating to its safe removal from site prior to commencement of demolition.
-6. The Environmental Health team will need to be notified of the arrival on site of the Mobile Crushing plant for them to carry out an inspection of the crushing equipment in line with the operational permit issued under the Pollution Prevention and Control Act 1999 Environmental Permitting (England and Wales) Regulations 2010 (as amended).
+For larger sites, a detailed site plan of the whole development will also be required.
+3. The development makes it necessary to carry out works to widen the vehicular crossings over the footway of the public highway.
+These works shall be constructed to the satisfaction of the Highways Authority and the Highways Authority should be contacted on 0300 500 80 80 or have apparatus diverted in advance of any works, by visiting www.cadentgas.com/diversions.